United States vehicle emission standards: Greenhouse gases

+Light-duty vehicles

 2010–2016

 In 2009, President Obama announced a new national fuel economy and emissions policy that incorporated California's contested plan to curb greenhouse gas emissions on its own, apart from federal government regulations.

+The standards are formatted such that each vehicle has an emissions target as a function of the product of its wheelbase and average track width with separate functions for passenger cars and light trucks with progressively smaller targets by model year.
+Thus each manufacturer has a unique standard for each model year based on the characteristics of vehicles it actually produces.
+The new standards established a credit trading system whereby manufacturers that overperform their annual target may sell credits to other manufacturers which they then may use to meet a credit shortfall it has from failing to meet its standards through emissions improvements.

-The combined fleet fuel economy for an auto manufacturer of cars and trucks with a GVWR of 10000 lb or less will have to average 35.5 miles per gallon (mpg).
-The average for its cars will have to be 42 mpg, and for its trucks will be 26 mpg by 2016, all based upon CAFE Standards.
-If the average fuel economy of a manufacturer's annual fleet of vehicle production falls below the defined standard, the manufacturer must pay a penalty, currently US$5.50 per 0.1 mpg under the standard, multiplied by the manufacturer's total production for the U.S. domestic market.
+The combined fleet fuel economy for new cars and trucks with a GVWR of 10000 lb or less was projected to average 35.5 miles per gallon (mpg) for the 2016 model year based on the newly established targets and projected fleet mix.
+The average for its cars will have to be 42 mpg, and for its trucks will be 26 mpg by 2016, in coordination with new CAFE standards.
+If the average fuel economy of a manufacturer's annual fleet of vehicle production falls below its defined standard, the manufacturer must pay a penalty, then US$5.50 per 0.1 mpg under the standard, multiplied by the manufacturer's total production for the U.S. domestic market.
 This is in addition to any gas guzzler tax, if applicable.

 Should CAFE targets have been extended through to 2026 under the Obama administration, it would have sought a 54 mpg industry-wide average fuel efficiency for cars and light trucks manufactured in 2026 or later, with automobile manufacturers instructed to increase the fuel economy across all of their vehicles by 5% each year.